cliosight/cliosight_templates/json_examples/project_issue_tracker/README.md

 -------------------------
 1. A Project can have multiple project requirements and associated projects.
 A Project Requirement similarly, can have multiple projects and related requirements to indicate dependency.
 2. A project team can be composed of employees, interns, business partners, clients and other stakeholers who might assume managerial roles within the team.
-3. A Team Member Contact is a record maintained by the project manager explicitly, for co-ordinating with team members while assigning and executing tasks.
+3. A Team Member Contact is a record maintained by the project manager for co-ordinating with team members while assigning tasks.
-4. A Contact can have multiple Groups and managers assigned.
+4. A Contact can have multiple Groups and managers.
 5. A supervisor or a manager has to approve the leaves filed by team members who will get notified through email.
-Similarly, on approval or rejection, the team member get an email.
+Similarly, on approval or rejection, the team member receives an email.
 6. Monthly salaries (or payouts) can also be calculated for Employees, Freelancers or Contract workers, based on the project manager's decision to make deductions if necessary against a leave.
-7. The files uploaded through any or the forms can only be plain text files, PDFs, images and videos of certain minimum/maximum size and resolution if applicable.
+7. The files uploaded through any or the forms can only be plain text files, PDFs, images or videos of certain minimum/maximum size and resolution if applicable.
+Multiple file uploaded is not supported at the moment.
 8. Data uploaded through the import functionality is also restricted to a maximum size.